This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Frequently Asked Questions (FAQs)

-CH 35 (DEA) and CH 30 pays the student directly based on their enrollment hours.
-If you are using CH 35 or CH 30 you will still be responsible for the cost of tuition and fees.
-Current pay rates can be found at the sight below.
+CH 35 (DEA) and CH 30 pay students directly based on enrollment hours.
+Students using these benefits are still responsible for tuition and fees.
+Current pay rates are available below.

 http://www.benefits.va.gov/GIBILL/resources/benefits_resources/rate_tables.asp